Thie1e/cutpointr/README.md

 -   `use_midpoints`: (logical) In the built-in methods, if TRUE (default FALSE) the returned optimal cutpoint will be the mean of the optimal cutpoint and the next highest observation (for direction = "&gt;") or the next lowest observation (for direction = "&lt;") which avoids biasing the optimal cutpoint.
 -   `...`: Further arguments that are passed to `metric` or that can be captured inside of `method`

-The function should return a data frame or tibble with one row, the column `optimal_cutpoint`, and an optional column with an arbitraty name with the metric value at the optimal cutpoint.
+The function should return a data frame or tibble with one row, the column `optimal_cutpoint`, and an optional column with an arbitrary name with the metric value at the optimal cutpoint.

 For example, a function for choosing the cutpoint as the mean of the independent variable could look like this: